flojoy-ai/docs/docs/nodes/dc_types.md

 This is a simple introduction to the data types that are used by the Nodes in Flojoy.

-The basics are that there are a few data types that Flojoy uses.
+There are a few data types that Flojoy uses.
 However, not every node can input or output every data type.
-For example, the LINSPACE node outputs one 1-dimensional dataset (aka a Vector) while the BASIC_OSCILLATOR outputs two 1-dimensional datasets (basically x and y axes, aka an OrderedPair).
+For example, the `LINSPACE` node outputs one 1-dimensional dataset (aka a Vector), while the `BASIC_OSCILLATOR` node outputs two 1-dimensional datasets (x and y axes, aka an OrderedPair).

 ![image](/img/introduction/dtypes1.png)
 *Both can be plotted with the SCATTER and LINE nodes.*